NeutroniumCore/Neutronium/Documentation/Content/Vue_Binding.md

 <img height="50" width="50" :src="enumImage(genre)">
 ```

-* **glueHelper.commandMixin**
+* Command mixin

+When using `vue-cli`, you should import the npm module: [neutronium-vue-command-mixin](https://github.com/NeutroniumCore/neutronium-vue-command-mixin).

+Otherwise command-mixin is available through `glueHelper.commandMixin`.

-This directive can be used to create component based on command.
+This mixin is used to create component based on command.
 It defines two props command and arg:

 ```javascript